Why did I get a message saying that a subscriber was removed from a Mailman list due to a spam complaint?

 Why does this happen?

-Some ISPs, such as AOL, Yahoo, and Hotmail, give their users a button labeled Spam or Report Spam.
+Some ISPs, such as AOL, Yahoo, and Hotmail, give their users a button labeled Spam, Report Spam, or Junk.

 When someone clicks that button to report a message, some ISPs forward that complaint to us.
 These ISPs then request that we treat these complaints exactly as if the person had followed the unsubscribe instructions in the original message.
 In fact, they insist that we do so, saying that they may treat all future list messages as “spam” if we keep sending messages to the same complaining recipient.
 That would leave you unable to send any messages to AOL or another large ISP.